nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Outside Viper Manor

-- Get the Turn Yellow behind the gate.
+- Get the TurnYellow behind the gate.
 - Switch Serge back to front.
 - Menu
   - Heal everyone with Tablets, if not yet done.